paulinho-16/MEIC-ASSO/docs/authenticatedScraping.md

 # Authenticated Scraping

 Our scraping services are subdivided into two categories: those that need authentication and those that do not.
-In this section is present the documentation for the authenticated ones.
+This section presents the documentation for the authenticated ones.

 ## Endpoints